MichaelBonnet/yugioh-metagame-report/README.md

 ## [Spright](https://yugipedia.com/wiki/Spright)
 Spright seems to be playing second fiddle to Tearlament variants this format, but can by no means be ignored or discounted.
 Focusing on Level/Link/Rank 2 plays and easily synergizing with other Level/Link/Rank 2 engines like Frogs and Live Twins and having inherent protection from targeting (via Spright Elf) and even Nibiru (Gigantic Spright), their build-a-board/break-my-board strategy can be tough to handle.
 ### Spright: How the Deck Works & Win Condition(s)
+Spright uses its main deck monsters, all of whom can Special Summon themselves from the hand when the user controls a Level 2 monster, to synergize with other Level 2 engines like Frogs, Runick, Live★Twin, and others to build smaller but resilient boards focused on Level/Link/Rank 2 monsters.

+[Spright Blue](https://yugipedia.com/wiki/Spright_Blue) has the same Special Summon from hand effect that all main deck Sprights do, and on its own Special Summon (by any means) can add a Spright monster from deck to hand.
+This is the main monster engine piece, complimented by the spell Spright Starter.
+In most cases, you'll be adding Spright Jet off Blue.

+[Spright Jet](https://yugipedia.com/wiki/Spright_Jet) has the same Special Summon from hand effect that all main deck Sprights do, and on its own Special Summon (by any means) can add a Spright spell or trap from deck to hand.

+[Spright Red](https://yugipedia.com/wiki/Spright_Red) has the same Special Summon from hand effect that all main deck Sprights do, and has a Quick effect (regardless of how it got on the field) to tribute another Level/Rank/Link 2 monster to negate a monster effect, then if the Tribute was Rank/Link 2, it destroys that monster too.
+Spright Red serves as an in-archetype both counter to hand traps like Nibiru/Gamma/Fusion effects of Tearlaments milled off Havnis/etc and an endboard piece.

+[Spright Carrot](https://yugipedia.com/wiki/Spright_Carrot) has the same Special Summon from hand effect that all main deck Sprights do, and has a Quick effect (regardless of how it got on the field) to tribute another Level/Rank/Link 2 monster to negate a Spell/Trap card activation or effect, then if the Tribute was Rank/Link 2, it destroys that Spell/Trap too.
+It serves the same role as Red but against Spells/Traps, so things like Impermanence or opposing engine spells like Primeval Planet Perlereino.

+[Spright Pixies](https://yugipedia.com/wiki/Spright_Pixies) has the same Special Summon from hand effect that all main deck Sprights do, while also being an [Honest](https://yugipedia.com/wiki/Honest) for Level/Rank/Link 2 monsters that are battling.

+[Spright Starter](https://yugipedia.com/wiki/Spright_Starter) Special Summons a Spright monster from deck at the cost of its ATK value as LP damage and locking you into only being able to Special Summon Level/Rank/Link 2 monsters for the rest of the turn.
+This card is also HOPT.

+[Spright Smashers](https://yugipedia.com/wiki/Spright_Smashers) banishes a Springans, Therion, or Spright card from hand or GY for cost (usually Spright in this deck) to do any 1 of the following: 1) Special Summon a Springans monster from Deck, 2) Special Summon a Therion monster from GY, or 3) Banish 1 Level/Rank/Link 2 monster controlled and 1 card the opponent controls.
+Usually, this deck is using that third effect as searchable spot removal/disruption.
+This card is also HOPT.

+[Spright Elf](https://yugipedia.com/wiki/Spright_Elf) requires 2 monsters including a Level/Rank/Link 2 monster as material, and cannot be used as Link Material the turn it's Link Summoned.
+It protects monsters it points to (each bottom corner) from being targeted with card effects, and Quick Effect can target and Special Summon a Level 2 monster in GY, or can instead target a Link/Rank 2 if the opponent controls a monster.
+This card is a huge combo enabler, a board protector that forces the opponent to waste an interaction on Spright Elf to get at the rest of the board, and a source of recursion.
+It's the most important single card in the deck in my opinion and is good enough to be ran in other decks.

+[Gigantic Spright](https://yugipedia.com/wiki/Gigantic_Spright) is a Rank 2 Xyz that requires 2 Level and/or Link 2 monsters as material.
+During controller's Main Phase, it can, on resolution, detach 1 material from a monster controlled (that is, any Xyz with materials controlled), to Special Summon a level 2 monster from Deck and lock both players out from Special Summoning non Level/Rank/Link 2 monsters for the rest of the turn - preventing the opponent from Nibiru-ing.
+It compliments Spright Elf by letting the deck cheat out any Level 2, in-archetype or out, then Spright Elf can reuse it.

+The Frog Package is played in almost every Spright deck for its natural Level 2 synergy and the ability to easily cheat out the amazing endboard piece [Toadally Awesome](https://yugipedia.com/wiki/Toadally_Awesome).
+Generally consisting of 3 copies of [Swap Frog](https://yugipedia.com/wiki/Swap_Frog) and a single copy of [Ronintoadin](https://yugipedia.com/wiki/Ronintoadin), you can either Normal Summon Swap Frog as the root Level 2 for Spright special summons, or bring it out the combo way.
+The combo way is to make Gigantic Spright and use its effect to summon Swap Frog, which then sends Ronintoadin from Deck to GY.
+Swap Frog + Gigantic Spright makes Spright Elf, who then summons Swap Frog from GY, and Swap Frog sends a copy of itself from Deck to GY.
+Ronintoadin banishes the Swap Frog in GY to summon itself, and Swap Frog + Ronintoadin makes Toadally Awesome in a zone protected by Spright Elf.
+The opponent then has to handle Spright Elf before Toadally Awesome, or else Spright Elf can Summon back a Toadally Awesome that sent itself for a negate so it can be used a second time, as none of Toadally Awesome's effects are hard once per turn.

 ### Spright: Variants